Skip to content

 5. Food, milk cartons, straws, or other items will not go out of the cafeteria.

 6. Each grade will need to remain seated for at least 15 minutes before they may be excused.
+If students choose to stay longer to finish their lunch, they may do so up to an additional ten minutes, but please be aware that is their recess time that is being used.

 SPECIAL PROGRAM CONDUCT